auxoncorp/modality-probe/README.md

 ```

 When the service starts it prints the configuration it's using.
 In the
 example above it's using all defaults.
-You can also pass args to
+You can also pass CLI arguments to
-direct it to a certain port, or a specific output file.
+direct the collector to listen on a certain port and write to a specific

-To get data out to a collector, use the Probe's `report` API, and then
-send the report that that API creates along to your collector.
+output file.
+Check `modality-probe-udp-collector --help` for details.

+### Getting Trace Data Out of the System

+`modality-probe` is intended to be flexible in the kind of environments
+that it can be deployed in.
+There are generally two ways to get trace data
+out of the system.

+The first is to use an I/O interface on your device and use the `report` API to
+send data to a waiting collector, like in this UDP oriented example below:

 ```rust
 fn send_report<'a>(socket: &UdpSocket, probe: &mut ModalityProbe<'a>, report_buffer: &mut [u8]) {